Build a Retail Income Statement Application Using JavaScript Pivot Tables

 4. Format style: 2-Color Scale (blue for the highest value, white for the lowest).

-Repeat the same for other Account Groups having in mind to use Yellow for the Expenses and Blue for the Incomes.
+Repeat the same for other Account Groups, considering using Yellow for the Expenses and Blue for the Incomes.

 Final Report

-This is how you can use our javascript component for generating the needed financial reports to assess your retail business performance and set the stage for the discovery of insights that can influence decision-making and drive change.
+This is how you can use our JavaScript component for generating the needed financial reports to assess your retail business performance and set the stage for discovering insights that can influence decision-making and drive change with a JavaScript income statement.

 Tags: